 Before you ask for more, you need to know what "more" actually looks like.
 In 2026, those old-school salary websites are basically fossils.
 To get the real numbers, you have to look where the conversations are actually happening.

-• Scour Niche Communities: Don't just look at averages.
-Dive into platforms like Reddit or industry-specific forums to find Real-world Entry Level Negotiation Examples.
+- Scour Niche Communities: Don't just look at averages.
+Search platforms like Reddit or industry-specific forums to find Real-world Entry Level Negotiation Examples.

-• Audit the Competition: Since transparency is the law of the land, look at the public salary schedules of your company’s biggest competitors.
-If they’re paying $5k more for the same role, that’s your leverage.
+- Audit the Competition: Since transparency is now standard practice, look at the public salary schedules of your company's biggest competitors.
+If they're paying $5k more for the same role, that is your bargaining power.

-• The Geographic "Hub" Factor: Even if the job is remote, companies in 2026 often peg pay to specific "hubs."
-Make sure you’re factoring in remote work stipends and local cost-of-living adjustments.
+- The Geographic "Hub" Factor: Even if the job is remote, companies in 2026 often peg pay to specific "hubs."
+Factor in remote work stipends and local cost-of-living adjustments.

-• The AI Premium: Do you know how to use AI-assisted workflows to do your job twice as fast?
-That’s a specialized skill.
+- The AI Premium: Do you know how to use AI-assisted workflows to do your job twice as fast?
+That is a specialized skill.
 In 2026, "AI literacy" commands a higher premium than the standard entry-level rate.

 If you want to make sure your online profile matches the high-value candidate you're claiming to be, take a moment to focus on building your online professional presence before the big meeting.